hanijazzar/smap-coding-challenge/REPORT.md

 ### Approach, Implementation Decisions, and Notes

 - App can be run directly as a django project.
 No external packages were used.
-Setting up a virtual environment with the django dependicies is all what's needed.
+Setting up a virtual environment with the django dependencies is all what's needed.
 - All the data is already imported and ready to use in db.sqlite3
 - Importing of data is done in import.py
 - For the implementation of an aggregation for consumption data, I made a file called aggregate.py inside the commands directory next to import.py that stores the total consumption per day of all users in a separate table.
 Just run `python manage.py aggregate` in order to run it (it is already done and the data is stored)